jperkin/www.perkin.org.uk/_posts/2012-01-11-set-up-anonymous-ftp-upload-on-oracle-linux.markdown

 $ sudo mkdir /var/ftp/incoming
 $ sudo chown ftp:ftp /var/ftp/incoming

-# This allows anonymous users to upload, but not see what''s in the directory
+# This allows anonymous users to upload, but not see what is in the directory
 $ sudo chmod 750 /var/ftp/incoming

 $ sudo chcon -u system_u -t public_content_rw_t /var/ftp/incoming